2008-2009 Sacramento City Unified School District Teachers of the Year

 Engaging students key to educator’s classroom success

-For Sylvia Rodriguez, the key to teaching is pretty simple—find out what
+For Sylvia Rodriguez, the key to teaching is pretty simple—find

 students care about.
 Once you do that, they will learn what you are trying to teach.
 The fifth grade GATE teacher at Phoebe Hearst Elementary School has put that philosophy into action throughout her eight-year teaching career.